-All violins are hand made in my shop beginning with pieces of wood and carefully crafted until completion.
+All violins and violas are hand made in my shop beginning with pieces of wood that are carefully selected then crafted until completion.
 Each instrument is made using an inside form.
-Inside forms were the choice of all the great Cremona makers as they offer a reliable means to insure a proper shape to the outline of the instrument, yet still allow each instrument to be unique in very subtle ways.
+Inside forms were the choice of all the great Cremonese makers as they offer a reliable means to insure a proper shape to the outline of the instrument, yet still allow each instrument to be unique in very subtle ways.

-The backs, ribs and necks are made from Maple from Bosnia or the Italian Alps.
+The backs, ribs and necks are made from European maple.

-The blocks and linings can vary but are currently made from European willow.
+The blocks and linings are made from willow or Alpine spruce.

 The fingerboard, nut and saddle are made from ebony that is legally imported.

 Instruments are finished with an oil varnish that I have formulated through years of research and make at my shop.
 This varnish offers the correct elasticity needed for a musical instrument while, at the same time, imparts beauty and protection to the instruments.